peppedilillo/ht1/README.md

 The `ht1.py` script has no dependencies outside standard library and requires no installation.
 If the transient search returns a positive, a new file `SRAFILE_trigger.txt` is created in the `SRAFILE` parent directory.
 The trigger output files are purposefully minimal UTF-8 encoded text files.
 They contain only three integers: the number of trigger hits, a start-time index, and an end-time index.
-The transients live somewhere between the start and end time indeces.
+The transients live somewhere between the start and end time indices.
 If no transient is found, no file is created.
-The script returns error code 0 upon successful execution, error code 1 over wrong parameters, or error code 2 over invalid input file.
+The script returns error code 0 upon successful execution, error code 1 over invalid input file, or error code 2 over wrong parameters.

 Logging to stderr defaults to error level.
 Use `--log` for info level, or `--log=LEVEL` to set a specific level (info, warning, error).
 For logging to file redirect stderr, e.g. `python3 ht1.py pat/to/SRAFILE --log &> ht1_log.txt`.